adluck/firekyt/replit.md

-✓ Enhanced image positioning with centered alignment and optimized container structure ✓ Enhanced image size to w-20 h-20 (80x80px) for better visual impact while maintaining proper spacing ✓ Increased container padding to px-4 py-4 for generous spacing on all sides ✓ Added flex items-center alignment to image container for perfect vertical centering ✓ Achieved professional leaderboard appearance with balanced proportions and proper breathing room
+✓ Enhanced image positioning with centered alignment and optimized container structure ✓ Enhanced image size to w-20 h-20 (80x80px) for better visual impact while maintaining proper spacing ✓ Increased container padding to px-4 py-4 for generous spacing on all sides ✓ Changed to flex items-start with mt-2 to position image toward top with space below ✓ Achieved professional leaderboard appearance with balanced proportions and proper breathing room

 ## User Preferences